salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 TODO/FIXME

 ## Metadata
-Servers MAY include a meta object root level of envelop.
+Servers MUST include a meta object at root level of the response envelope.

 **Meta Object**
+MUST NOT include properties outside of set
 * MUST "etags" - array of etag objects - object defining the version of returned resources
 * MAY "totalCount" - Number - the number of total records in a collection response
 * MAY "links" - array of link objects - object defining relationships such as paging